hujhax/austin-improv-wiki/Nice Astronaut.md

 * [[Joseph Dailey]] (2013 - present)

 ## Custom Created Lonform Forms
-Nice Astronaut has specialized in creating and preforming custom forms, but has also performed montages, living rooms, Armandos, and Deconstructions for extended periods of time as well as short form.
+Nice Astronaut has specialized in creating and preforming custom forms, but has also performed montages, living rooms, narratives, Armandos, and Deconstructions for extended periods of time as well as short form.

 ### Small Universe
 The Small Universe format is the combination of a loose Close Quarters and a loose Harold.
 The format consists of describing an object and collectively storytelling about that object from a plural first person point of view.
 Long rabbit holes are traveled down to generate 2-3 rules of the universe which eventually cause the characters, locations, relationships and rules to intertwine in the end of the show.
 Nice Astronaut started performing this format in the summer of 2012.